General South Carolina CPE Requirements

 During each recertification period, South Carolina CPAs must take at least 2 hours of subjects dedicated to professional ethics.
 However, there are no further subject area requirements.

 Credit Limitations and Calculation

 CPAs can claim CPE credit if they conduct instances of formal instruction or offer educational presentations.
 Also, note that credit equals two times the length of the presentation.
 However, credit is not available for preparation time.
-And furthermore, the Board will only accept repeated instruction so long as the curriculum has been substantially altered.
+And furthermore, the Board only accepts repeated instruction so long as the individual has substantially altered the curriculum.
 Overall, instructor credits for teaching university, college and graduate-level courses cannot surpass 25% of the total required hours per recertification period.
 And no further credit will accrue for teaching introductory-level courses.
 Generally, credit here equals 10 hours per 3 semester hours taught.
 But repeated instruction will only apply for credit so long as it’s taught over two years after the last instance.

 Licensees can also obtain credit for authorship and publication of instructional or educational materials.
 However, this method may only earn up to 25% of the total hours per recertification period.

 Breakfast, lunch or dinner meetings are not an acceptable method for obtaining CPE credit unless they offer at least 50 minutes or more of continuous instruction after completion of the meal.

 Participation in board-assigned positive enforcement reviews cannot exceed 16 hours per recertification period.
 The same is also the case for service on a qualifying peer review acceptance body.

 Personal development courses are limited to 20% of the total hours required per recertification period.

 Self-study credits are limited to 50% of the total required hours for the recertification cycle, and providers of self-study courses must be recognized with NASBA’s Quality Assurance Service.